nikhilcigmallu/Tic-Tac-Toe/README.md

 ## Contributing
 This project is for demonstration purposes, and contributions are accepted.

-1.Fork the repository.
+1. Fork the repository.

-2.Create a new branch for your feature or fix.
+2. Create a new branch for your feature or fix.

-3.Commit your changes with a clear message.
+3. Commit your changes with a clear message.

-4.Submit a pull request for review.
+4. Submit a pull request for review.

 ## Credits